DC Sex Crimes Lawyer

 There are many crimes both federal and local in the District of Columbia related to sex offenses.
 Some offenses involve acts between adults while other include adults and minor children.
 Conviction for any sex offense can involve significant jail time, probation, and a requirement to register as a sex offender.

-Typical sex crimes charged in DC include first, second, third, and fourth degree sexual assault as well as misdemeanor sexual assault.
-These crimes can range from forcible rape to an unwanted touching.
+Typical sex crimes charged in DC include first, second, third, and fourth-degree sexual assault as well as misdemeanor sexual assault.
+These crimes can range from forcible rape to unwanted touching.
+The prosecutors in the District of Columbia will aggressively prosecute any sex offense charge in DC whether felony or misdemeanor.

 - Forcible rape